MokeDuck/project.firebase-chat/README.md

 [Firebase](http://www.firebase.com) is a database with a few nifty features:
   * You can use it entirely from client side Javascript.
   * (You can also use it from server side Javascript.)
-  * It's designed to handle synchronizing data between multiple users.Changes to the database are broadcast to all connected clients in real time (think Google Docs).
+  * It's designed to handle synchronizing data between multiple users.
+Changes to the database are broadcast to all connected clients in real time (think Google Docs).
   * It stores structured, JSON-like data.